 •by either party after three years;

-•by either party if the notional assessment changes by more than 15%; or
+•by either party if the notional assessment changes by more than 15 per cent; or

 If a parent has not lodged a tax return or provided information to CS regarding their income, CS may determine an appropriate income to be used in making a child support assessment (also known as “default income”).
 CS may change the income used in an assessment if the parent provides information regarding their income or if they lodge a tax return (s 58 Assessment Act).

 Adjustments to a parent’s income, in some instances, are not able to be backdated by CS (s 58A).

 In some circumstances, if a parent’s income is expected to or has reduced by at least 15 per cent, they may give CS an estimate of their current income (s 60).
 If the estimate is accepted, CS may change the rate of child support.
 A penalty may be imposed if a parent underestimates their income (s 64AF).

 If there are any mistakes or errors in the assessment (whether or not made by CS or due to false or incorrect information provided to CS), notify CS as soon as possible so that the assessment may be changed (s 75).